What Is Debt Consolidation?

 Debt consolidation is not necessary every time you fall behind financially.

 For some people, the unexpected loss of a job or an accident that brings on severe medical costs, is enough to create problems, but in most cases, people simply mismanage their money.
-They have enough income to handle everyday expenses, but overspend on things like houses, cars, vacation, clothing and eating out.
+They have enough income to manage everyday expenses, but overspend on things like houses, cars, vacation, clothing and eating out.

 In either case, there are solutions that allow consumers to get back on their feet.
 Here are some of the alternative choices that can help stabilize your situation and eventually eliminate your debt.